+All new students should download and print this questionnaire, and then answer all the questions with the help of their current teacher, if possible.
 The questionnaire contains a checklist on which to indicate to us the topics you have already studied in math or will have studied by the end of this school year.
-It is best if you and your teacher fill it out together.

-- Spend no more than an hour reviewing before you start.
+- Do some review, if you wish; spend no more than an hour reviewing before you start.

 - Look at the entire test, and try every problem that seems at all familiar.

-- Show work on every problem you answer.
+- Show work on every problem that you answer.

 Common placements for new ninth graders are:

-Algebra 1 (fall) and Intermediate Algebra (spring) for those with either little prior exposure to algebra 1 topics or with little retention of that content.
+Algebra 1 (sem1) and Intermediate Algebra (sem2) for those with either little prior exposure to algebra 1 topics or with little retention of that content.

-Intermediate Algebra (fall) and Geometry Part 1 (spring) for those with some exposure to algebra 1 but without mastery of the full year’s content.
+Intermediate Algebra (sem1) and Geometry Part 1 (sem2) for those with some exposure to algebra 1 but without mastery of the full year’s content.

-Geometry Part 1 (fall) and Geometry Part 2 (spring) for those exhibiting a strong grasp of the full-year algebra 1 topics.
+Geometry Part 1 (sem1) and Geometry Part 2 (sem2) for those exhibiting a strong grasp of the full-year algebra 1 topics.

-Those who have completed one year of algebra and a full year of axiomatic geometry will likely start with one of the following curricula:
+Those who have completed one year of algebra and a full year of axiomatic geometry will likely start with one of the following course sequences:

-Accelerated Algebra 2 (fall) and Accelerated Trigonometry (spring) for those with strong grades, high retention, a high SSAT quantitative score, and comfort working at a fast pace.
+Accelerated Algebra 2 (sem1) and Accelerated Trigonometry (sem2) for those with strong grades, high retention, a high SSAT or other standardized test quantitative score, and comfort working at a fast pace and facing challenging problems.

-Algebra 2 (fall) and Statistics (spring) for others.
+Algebra 2 (sem1) and Statistics (sem2) for other students.

 After studying the course catalog descriptions, you should request the mathematics courses that you think are appropriate.
-We will use your requests in conjunction with the questionnaire and placement test to register you for courses, adjusting your requests when we feel it is appropriate.
+We will use your requests in conjunction with the questionnaire and placement test to register your course requests, adjusting your requests when we feel it is appropriate.
 We sometimes make additional changes in the fall, where necessary.

 Returning the completed placement test along with your questionnaire and other course request materials by the posted deadline is essential to avoiding a delay in scheduling your courses.
 Please return the test by this date even if your school year has not yet finished.

-A note on calculators: All students are required to have graphing calculators.
+A note on calculators: All students at Concord Academy are required to have graphing calculators.
 While many brands and models are available, we strongly encourage you to have a calculator from the Texas Instruments TI‑83/84 line.

-If you and your family have any questions about the mathematics courses or your placement, please email me at email@example.com.
+If you and your family have any questions about the mathematics courses or your placement, please email me at the address below.
 I look forward to meeting you in the fall!

 Mathematics Department Head